44 Lantern Centerpieces to Illuminate Your Wedding Reception Tables

 To decorate your ranch wedding with a Western-inspired aesthetic, look to wooden lanterns with an antique feel.
 Vases of red anemones and greenery on a bare wooden table will also help bring your vision to life.

-Opt for All-White
+Opt for an All-White Display

 white high-top table with white lantern centerpiece and white flowers